cucapra/latte22/web/content/index.md

 LATTE '22 is a workshop co-located with [ASPLOS '22][asplos-22].
 For examples of previously presented papers, take a look at [LATTE '21][latte-21].

+> LATTE is going to offer a hybrid attendance model.
+Participants will be able to attend either remotely or in-person.
+Table and plenary discussions will both use hybrid modality.
+Like the previous year, we invite participants to make use of GitHub discussion threads to ask questions from authors.
+Speakers of accepted papers will be provided with details on talks after acceptance.

 ### News
+- Andrew Ling, director of software engineer and machine learning at [Groq][groq], will give a keynote at LATTE '22.
 - [Chris Leary](https://mobile.twitter.com/cdleary) will be giving a keynote at LATTE '22.

 ## Important Stuff